kk26nav/Brain-Tumor/README.md

-This repo contains a Brain Tumor Classification Code using YOLOv8.
+This repo contains a Brain Tumor Classification Code using a Deep Learning model YOLOv8.
 Using MRI Image Dataset obtained from Kaggle